MJKWoolnough/portlock/README.md

 }
 ```

-Type Locker combines the sync.Locker interface with the TryLock method
+Type Locker combines the sync.Locker interface with the TryLock method.

 #### func  New